dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 In the preceding code:

 * `config.AddEnvironmentVariables(prefix: "MyCustomPrefix_")` is added after the [default configuration providers](#default).
 For an example of ordering the configuration providers, see [JSON configuration provider](#jcp).
-* Environment variables set with  override the [default configuration providers](#default), including environment variables without the prefix.
+* Environment variables set with the `MyCustomPrefix_` prefix override the [default configuration providers](#default).
+This includes environment variables without the prefix.

 The prefix is stripped off when the configuration key-value pairs are read.